Table of Contents

 git config --global user.email janedoe@example.com

-To make programs run from the terminal (such as git) use vscode by default, we will modify ~/.bash_profile.
-First, open it using VS Code (this will also create the file if it doesn’t already exist):
+To make programs run from the terminal (such as git) use Positron by default, we will modify ~/.bash_profile.
+First, open it using Positron (this will also create the file if it doesn’t already exist):

 Now append the following lines to ~/.bash_profile:

-# Set the default editor for programs launch from terminal
+# Set the default editor for programs launched from the terminal

-Then save the file and exit VS Code.
+Then save the file and close the Positron window.

 And append the following lines: